AntoanYosifov/SoftUni-Angular-2025-Workshop/Rest-api/readme.md

 }
 ```

-## Delete Post
+## Delete PostItem
-Deletes Post if the user is the author of the post and returns the deleted post.
+Deletes PostItem if the user is the author of the post and returns the deleted post.

 ### URL --> ```/themes/:themeId/posts/:postId```